Media censorship in Singapore: History

-Over the years, Singapore has gradually moved away from film censorship to film classification.
+Over the years Singapore has gradually moved away from film censorship to film classification.
 This means that the Board of Film Censors (BFC) now classifies content into age-appropriate ratings.
 Classification allows films to be suitably rated for different audiences so the public can have greater access to a wider range of media choices without compromising on the need to protect young children from undesirable content.

 The importing, making, distributing or exhibiting of films in Singapore is governed by the Films Act of 1981.

-Prior to 1991
+Before 1991

 Film censorship started out strict before the gradual introduction of an official film classification system.
 As a result, many films were either simply censored to be approved for commercial screening or banned in the past.
 Films like A Clockwork Orange (1971), Last Tango in Paris (1972), The Texas Chain Saw Massacre (1974) and Saint Jack (1979) were previously banned.
 In the late 1980s, The Accused (1988) had a five-minute gang rape scene cut, while the fake orgasm sequence in When Harry Met Sally...
-(1989) was excised.
+(1989) was excised, even on its television broadcast in July 1995.
 Martial arts related films were also censored from 1973 onwards in attempt to restrain the growth in popularity of martial arts.

-1991 to 1998
+1991–1998

 The first attempt at classification ratings started in 1991 which included the now defunct "R18" and "R(A)" ratings to allow mature audiences to watch such films containing more graphic sexual content and the presence of nudity.
 The focus of these early content ratings was mainly on sex/nudity content in non-pornographic films in the beginning of Singapore's film classification attempts and thus, other objectionable content such as graphic violence and coarse language were able to slide pass the censors and be accepted under a mere "PG" rating.
 To prevent the release of further softcore sexploitative films that managed to somehow get by the censors when the film classification system began, The "R18" rating was later revised in the same year to the more stringent "R(A)" or "Restricted (Artistic)" rating and the age limit was raised from 18 to 21.
 In 1992, "R(A)" movies were restricted to screening in downtown venues only.